udelcodes/udelcodes.github.io/cyber1.md

 ## To practice exercises, go to <a href="https://learnification.fun/" target="_blank">learnification.fun!</a>
 Go to Moudles and select, 'Week on of Cyber Day 1!'
+Each time you complete an exercies, copy the **flag** and insert it into the answer box.
+Then the next exercise will appear!

 * **Exercise 1:** Here you will being your first exercise of breaking a password.